 Introduction to SMCR will help your employees gain a basic understanding of how these conduct rules affect them and your firm.

 SMCR Overview provides your employees with a more thorough understanding of the key steps needed to comply with the conduct rules.

 Statements of Responsibilities, regulator pre-approvals, reasonable steps to stop breaches and duty of responsibility to identifying and assessing Certified Persons.

-Senior Managers must comply with the FCA's five Individual Conduct Rules (ICRs), four Senior Managers Rules (SMRs) and take 'reasonable steps' to prevent breaches.
+Senior Managers must comply with the FCA's six Individual Conduct Rules (ICRs), four Senior Managers Rules (SMRs) and take 'reasonable steps' to prevent breaches.

 Conduct Rules for Senior Managers helps your team learn about these rules, their contraventions and their application in practical situations.

 Certified Persons are individuals in roles outside of senior management who could still cause significant harm to a firm or its customers by breaching SMCR rules.